By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Preston Mill

-There’s no fee to walk around the outside of the buildings (as long as the gate is unlocked), but there’s a small fee to join a guided tour which takes visitors inside to hear stories of how grain was milled back in the day and what life was like for the people who worked there.
+The National Trust for Scotland bought the grain mill in the 1950s after it had been in commercial use since the 18th century, and they have now renovated it to resemble how it would have looked in the 1700s.
+There’s no fee to walk around the outside of the buildings, but there’s a small fee to join guided tours which take visitors inside the buildings to discover how grain was milled back in the day and what life was like for the people who worked there.

-It shouldn’t take much more than an hour to complete a visit (including the tour) and there aren’t many other things to do in East Linton, but at least the mill is close to a number of attractions including Hailes Castle, Traprain Law, and the National Museum of Flight.
+It shouldn’t take much more than an hour to complete a visit to Preston Mill, and there isn’t much else to do in East Linton, but at least the mill is close to a number of other attractions including Hailes Castle, Traprain Law, and the National Museum of Flight.

 Seton Collegiate